wp-plugins/current-promotions-display/readme.txt

 = What are the Redirect Delay and Redirect Url settings? =

 Redirect Delay corresponds to the time (seconds) for which the promotion will be displayed.
-Redirect Url is the link to which the users will be redirected after displaying the promotion for the time specified in the Redirect Delay section.
+Redirect URL is the link to which the users will be redirected after displaying the promotion for the time specified in the Redirect Delay section.

 = Need it customized? =